openpra-org/fault-tree-generator/README.md

 # Fault Tree Generator

-Fault Tree Generator is a utility for creating and exporting synthetic fault trees.
-It is designed to assist engineers and researchers in the field of reliability engineering and safety analysis.
+A python utility for parametrically creating and exporting synthetic fault trees of varying complexities.

 ## Table of Contents